Guide to the Freedom of Information Publication Scheme - Licensing Divisions

 Request for your own personal data

 The Act does not give a person the right to obtain copies of information which the Board may hold about them personally.
-You are however entitled to request your personal data from the Board under the Subject Access provisions contained in Section 7 of the Data Protection Act 1998.
+You are however entitled to request your personal data from the Board under the Subject Access provisions contained in the General Data Protection Regulation (GDPR).

 The Board may charge a maximum fee of £10 for providing your own personal data.

-Requests for information in terms of Section 7 of the Data Protection Act must be:
+Requests for information in terms of the General Data Protection Regulation (GDPR) must be:

 - made in writing